rohanthomas/Supervised-Learning/README.md

 # Supervised-Learning-

-This repository attempts to code traditional supervised-learning algorithms from scratch deep down from the math.
+no libraries absolutely straight from the math!.